 Eruption cysts are smooth, painless bluish-black areas of swelling

 found over an erupting tooth that usually resolve with the eruption

 of the underlying tooth.
-Although these ...
+Although these findings are ...